freightdev/bookmark/README.md

 Originally envisioned by **Jesse Conley**
-Built to help truckers, builders, and humans remember who they are Structured by the MARK OS protocol and Storybook-style logic flow
+Built to help truckers, builders, and humans remember who they are Structured by the BookOS protocol and Storybook-style logic flow

 > “Show me someone’s Book, and I’ll tell you who they are.”